'Trailblazer': Netball 'matriarch' Taini Jamison to be farewelled in Rotorua

 Thompson said that even after her term as president, Jamison came to games every Saturday, helped with coaching and assisted in team selections.

-When Jamison’s health began to deteriorate, she continued to avidly watch netball on television and never missed a game of her favourite team: Waikato Bay of Plenty Magic.
+When Jamison’s health began to deteriorate, she continued to avidly watch netball on television and never missed a game of her favourite team, the Waikato Bay of Plenty Magic.

 Thompson said she would miss Jamison’s friendship.